+44 (0)2080591059 [email protected]

 Open Data Policy

 We make non-sensitive data openly available where appropriate, to support knowledge sharing, collaboration, and innovation across sectors.
+Examples of how we achieve this are by:

-• Regularly updating open datasets following each major project milestone
+• Regularly updating open datasets following each major project milestone.

-• Publishing data‑quality documentation to guide external use and interpretation
+• Publishing data-quality documentation to guide external use and interpretation.

 Transparency and Accountability Statement